Kitzur Shulchan Aruch: Contents

-Ganzfried based his decisions on the opinions of three Ashkenazi rabbinic authorities: Rabbis Yaakov Lorberbaum (author of Nesivos HaMishpat), Schneur Zalman of Liadi (author of Shulchan Aruch HaRav), and Abraham Danzig (author of Chayei Adam and Chochmat Adam).
-In cases of disagreement between them, Ganzfried adopted the majority view.
-Caro had already used a similar method to write the Shulchan Aruch in 1563; his rabbinic authorities of reference were Isaac Alfasi, Maimonides, and Asher ben Yechiel.
+Ganzfried based his decisions on the opinions of three Ashkenazic rabbinical authorities: Rabbis Yaakov Lorberbaum (author of Nesivos HaMishpat), Schneur Zalman of Liadi (author of Shulchan Aruch HaRav), and Abraham Danzig (author of Chayei Adam and Chochmat Adam).
+In cases of disagreement between the three, Ganzfried adopted the majority view.
+Caro had already used a similar method to write the Shulchan Aruch in 1563; his rabbinical authorities of reference were Isaac Alfasi, Maimonides, and Asher ben Yechiel.

-Ganzfried was a Hungarian Jew, and put the emphasis of his work on the customs of the Hungarian Jews of his time.
+Ganzfried was a Hungarian Jew who based his work on the customs of the Hungarian Jews of his time.
 The work is also known for its strict rulings.